jagad/loopback-connector-crate/README.md

 ## Connector settings

 The connector can be configured using the following settings from the data source.
-* url: The URL to the database, such as 'postgres://test:mypassword@localhost:5432/dev'
 * host or hostname (default to 'localhost'): The host name or ip address of the Crate DB server
 * port (default to 4200): The port number of the Crate DB server
 * debug (default to false)